Discover Authentic Thai Food Names

 Khao-soy (Northern Thai Curry Noodles): ข้าวซอยKhao Soi

 Noodles are a popular part of Thai cuisine, and the country has many unique noodle dishes.
 There is no more authentic Thai food than Khao-soy Gai is a northern Thai cuisine served at street markets or in small food stalls all around the region.
-This simple but wholesome meal consists of hand-made rice noodles (similar to Chinese egg noodles) topped with chicken meat or pork slices, served either dry or in soup.
+This simple but wholesome meal consists of hand made rice noodles (similar to Chinese egg noodles) topped with chicken meat or pork slices, served either dry or in soup.
 The main ingredient that gives this dish its distinct taste is the curry paste.
 In Thailand there are several different types of curry pastes available depending on where you buy them from; these include green curry paste, red curry paste and yellow curry powder among others depending on availability in your area or of course you can make the curry paste from scratch if you have the know-how.
 This dish is usually served with some pickled cabbage, coriander, red onions and some boiled egg noodles that have been deep-fried for some extra crunch.

 Pad See Ew (Wide Rice Noodles with Soy Sauce): ผัดซีอิ๊วPad See Ew

 Pad See Ew (wide rice noodles in soy sauce) is a popular dish found in many parts of Southeast Asia.
 It is a popular dish originating from southern China.
-The name translates to “wide rice noodles”, but it actually refers to the wide, flat noodles used in this dish.
+The name translates to “wide rice noodles”, but it actually refers to the wide, flat noodle used in this dish.
 It consists of wide rice noodles, stir-fried with soy sauce and served with slices of pork or chicken on top.
 The name Pad See Ew comes from the Thai words "pad" which means wide rice noodles and "Ew", meaning to cook.

 Rad Na (Thai Style Noodles in Gravy): ราดหน้าRad Na Noodles